 It’s winter.
 The days are short and the temperatures are low.
 Oftentimes, it’s too cold to be outside for long, so we tend to congregate indoors for warmer activities.
 Everyone is having fun until the first time we hear someone sneeze or cough, and then instant panic sets in.
 Why do runny noses and coughing spells strike fear in our hearts?
-Because we all know that a simple runny nose or slight cough can lead to a full blown, all encompassing, household epidemic.
+Because we all know that a simple runny nose or slight cough can lead to a full-blown, all-encompassing, household epidemic.
 Here are some tips to stay healthy.

 Stop Sickness Before It Begins

 If you’ve been around for a while, you’ve probably heard someone quote Benjamin Franklin saying “an ounce of prevention is worth a pound of cure”.
 Ironically, Benjamin Franklin was referring to fire safety, but society now refers to this in terms of our health.
 Today, we try to focus on healthy behaviors in hopes of preventing larger health issues.
 Popular recommendations include taking vitamins, washing your hands with warm water and soap and avoiding touching your face, especially your eyes, nose and mouth.
 Along with getting a good night’s sleep and eating a balanced diet many illnesses can be avoided.
 There are other unique ways, however, to stay healthy this winter and throughout the year.

 I’m sure we’ve all heard of unique ways to prevent illness.
 There are, however, some legit things you can do to help prevent illness all together or, if you’re already sick, to prevent it from getting worse.